 Welcome to your Life Insurance Guide for Lethbridge, Alberta.
 This page will give you an idea of Life Insurance Premiums people choose to pay in Alberta and across other provinces, will inform about key factors that impact your Life Insurance Rates, and share some savings opportunities when choosing Life Insurance.

-How Much Do Others Choose to Pay for Life Insurance in AL and in Canada
+How much do others pay for Life Insurance in Alberta and in Canada

-The chart shows a comparison of term life and universal life insurance premiums that consumers pay for Life Insurance in Canada.
+The chart shows a comparison of term life, whole life, and universal life insurance premiums that consumers pay for Life Insurance in Canada.
 Please consider that though these are are self-reported data, we found out that many consumers in Lethbridge are underinsured.
-Life Insurance premiums will also strongly depend on number of factors – these are average premiums.

 - How much coverage (e.g. $100,000 or $$2,000,000) do I need and how long (e.g. for the next 25 years to insure my mortgage vs till end of my life to ensure that my family is safe)?